Minimalist approach to the classification of symmetry protected topological phases

 We now perform a sanity check on Physical Results \ref{rslt:strong_weak_isomorphism}-\ref{rslt:strong_weak_detail} by imposing discrete spatial translational symmetry in multiple linearly independent directions.
 With translational symmetry in two directions, for example, we have

-where we have abbreviated ``$d$-dimensional $G$-protected SPT phases" to ``$d$-dim $G$-SPT phases."
-In the last line, the last direct summand is a strong index arising from forgetting translational symmetry in both directions; the second and third direct summands are weak indices corresponding to stacking identical copies of $1$-codimensional phases in two different ways; the first direct summand is a ``very weak" index corresponding to stacking $2$-codimensional phases two-dimensionally.
-This decomposition can be generalized to translation in $n$ directions in a straightforward fashion.
+We note that this is consistent with one's physical intuition.
+In the last line, the last direct summand is a strong index arising from forgetting translational symmetry in both directions; it corresponds to $d$-dimensional SPT phases that are nontrivial independently of translations [Fig.\,\ref{fig:hierarchy}(d)].
+The second and third direct summands are weak indices arising from layering identical copies of $(d-1)$-dimensional SPT phases in two ways; they correspond to $d$-dimensional SPT phases that are nontrivial due to the existence of one of the translations [Fig.\,\ref{fig:hierarchy}(b)(c)].
+The first direct summand is a ``very weak" index arising from layering identical copies of $(d-2)$-dimensional SPT phases two-dimensionally; it corresponds to $d$-dimensional SPT phases that are nontrivial due to the existence of both translations [Fig.\,\ref{fig:hierarchy}(a)].